 Physical Health: Veterinarians emphasize that the increased physical activity from using cat trees helps prevent obesity, a common issue in indoor cats.
 Regular climbing and jumping can also improve cardiovascular health and muscle strength.

 Claw Health: Scratching posts on cat trees helps maintain healthy claws by allowing cats to shed old claw sheaths and sharpen their claws naturally.
+Complement this with regular nail trimming to ensure optimal claw health.

 Joint and Bone Health: The varied heights and surfaces of cat trees encourage movement that supports joint flexibility and bone strength.